almasum234/project-management/README.md

 1. Implement the log in API

 HTTP Request Method: POST
-Should return the JWT, nickname, accountId of current user as a object property each.
+Should return the JWT, nickname, accountId of current userAccount as a object property each.

 2. Implement the create a project API
 HTTP Request Method: POST